 Incorporation documents are legally certified documents that establish the formation of a corporation and outline its legal structure, constitution, and formation.
-They are filed with the appropriate government authority, usually the secretary of state.
-The articles describe the corporation: its name, who owns it, contact information, and any details about its shares of stock.
+They are filed with the appropriate government authority, usually the Secretary of State.
+The articles describe the corporation, including its name, ownership details, contact information, and any relevant information about its stock shares.

 The incorporation documents you'll need will vary depending on the type of private practice you own.